-Data is considered to be the new oil of the 21st century, and everyone has come around to realizing how integral it can be for their business.
+Data is considered the new oil of the 21st century, and everyone has come to realize how integral it is for their business.
 However, simply having or using data isn’t what gets you over the finish line.

 The key to success lies in the efficient organization and processing of the data, as well as making it accessible and easier to comprehend for various teams.
 This can be achieved with the help of data standards.